jawws88/datasci-congressional-data/onboarding/02_development_environment.md

 ```

 ## Connecting to our database
 In your ~/.bash_profile you need to set up environment variables corresponding to the database credentials.
-Slack the #university group for the appropriate credentials
+Slack the #datasci-congressdata group for the appropriate credentials

 The following below aren't absolutely necessary, but are pretty helpful.